tidalcycles/vim-tidal/README.md

 let g:tidal_ghci = "stack exec ghci --"
 ```

+### Tidal Boot File

+A "Tidal boot file" is a file that may be used to initialise Tidal within GHCI.
+A custom boot file can be specified using the `g:tidal_boot` variable.

+In the case that `g:tidal_boot` is unspecified, vim-tidal will traverse parent
+directories until one of either `BootTidal.hs`, `Tidal.ghci` or `boot.tidal` are
+found.

+If no tidal boot file can be found by traversing parent directories, tidal will
+check the `g:tidal_boot_fallback` variable for a fallback boot file.
+This
+variable is useful for specifying a default user-wide tidal boot file on your
+system, while still allowing each tidal project to optionally use their own
+dedicated, local tidal boot file.
+By default, `g:tidal_boot_fallback` will point
+to the `Tidal.ghci` file provided with this plugin.

 ### Default bindings ###

 By default, there are two normal keybindings and one for visual blocks using